Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Proposed Method

 \subsection{Insertion/Deletion Metric-Aware Explanation-Based Optimization (ID-ExpO)}

 Although the insertion and deletion metrics are used to assess explainers in the literature, we consider using them to optimize predictor $f_{\theta}$ such that the explanations by explainer $e$ have higher insertion scores and lower deletion scores.
-It is expected that such an optimization brings two benefits: 1) The explainer can produce feature contributions more faithful to the predictor's behaviors.
-2) The explainer can separate important pixels from less important ones in the explanation more clearly.
-However, since those metrics are indifferentiable with respect to $\bphi$ because of the $\argtopk$ operation in the mask functions, we cannot use them directly to optimize $f_{\theta}$ using gradient-based optimization, such as stochastic gradient descent (SGD).
+We expect that such an optimization will furnish two benefits: 1) the explainer can produce feature contributions that are more faithful to the predictor's behaviors; 2) the explainer can clearly separate the important pixels from the less important ones in the explanation.
+However, as these metrics are non-differentiable with respect to $\bphi$ due to the $\argtopk$ operation in the mask functions, we cannot use them directly to optimize $f_{\theta}$ with gradient-based optimization, such as stochastic gradient descent (SGD).

-To overcome this problem, we present differentiable insertion and deletion metrics with {\it soft} mask functions.
-We rewrite the mask functions in~\bref{eq:proposed:ins}~and~\bref{eq:proposed:del} as follows:
+To solve this problem, we present differentiable insertion and deletion metrics with {\it soft} mask functions.
+We rewrite the mask functions in~\bref{eq:proposed:ins:mask}~and~\bref{eq:proposed:del:mask} as follows:

 where $\topk(\bphi)$ indicates the $s$th largest value in $\bphi$.
-Here, the reformulation is equivalent to~\bref{eq:proposed:ins}~and~\bref{eq:proposed:del} except in the case that the same value as $\topk(\bphi)$ exists in $\bphi$.
-The mask functions~\bref{eq:proposed:mask2} are step functions that distinctly switch between $x_{ijk}$ and $b_{ijk}$ using the value of $\topk(\bphi)$ as a boundary, which are indifferentiable at the boundary and they have zero derivatives elsewhere.
-To make them smooth, we approximate~\bref{eq:proposed:mask2} with soft step functions as follows:
+Here, the reformulation is equivalent to~\bref{eq:proposed:ins:mask}~and~\bref{eq:proposed:del:mask}, except in the case where the same value as $\topk(\bphi)$ exists in $\bphi$.
+The mask functions~\bref{eq:proposed:mask1} and \bref{eq:proposed:mask2} are step functions that distinctly switch between $x_{ijk}$ and $b_{ijk}$ using the value of $\topk(\bphi)$ as a boundary, which are non-differentiable at the boundary and they have zero derivatives elsewhere.
+To make them smooth, we approximate~\bref{eq:proposed:mask1} and \bref{eq:proposed:mask2} with soft step functions as follows: